-When your employer gives you your options and you see how much will come out of your paycheck in healthcare premiums, you may be tempted to elect to skip the insurance.
+When you’re living paycheck to paycheck and every expense feels like a burden, you may constantly wonder if you really need health insurance.
+And when your employer gives you your options and you see how much will come out of your paycheck in healthcare premiums, it’s a tempting expense to skip.

 You could use the money, right?